betodealmeida/robida.net/README.md

 - [ ] Titan?

 ### Notes

+- checkbox on edit post to update timestamp
+  - feed should order by updated (it does)
+- confirm before closing edit/new if there are unsaved changes

+- Have canonical form for each type, and conform to it on micropub endpoint Actually, store content as is, but conform when reading!
+- Render all entry types as cards, like the check-in

+- have a "shipment" type for tracking packages
+  - it should send notification when the status changes

 - call /publish on new entries => event
 - fix rel="self" so it works in categories, main page, etc